ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 ~~~~

 The result of the array index expression `i` applied to an array
-of length `len` is defined to be the result of the array
+of length `len` is the result of the array
 slicing expression `Normalize(i, len):Normalize(i, len)+1:1`.

 Slice expression parameters `start` and `end` are used to derive slice bounds `lower` and `upper`.